d0n601/CSUS-CSC153/Labs/Lab1/README.md

       * This cannot be determined for the same reason as stated above.

     * Top 20 websites visited.
+      * I was fairly certain this would yield nothing, and it didn't.
+I only use FireFox in private mode, no cookies or history stored.
+Although Autopsy analyzed my `~/.mozilla/firefox` directory, it was unable to find any websites visited, or settings stored.
+Again, I've never stored this information because I was already very aware people could analyze it if my computer is ever stolen.

     * Types of external devices (eg. USB, printer, etc.) connected to the computer
       * This was not possible to determine.
 I don't know if Autopsy offers it as a feature, especially given that this wasn't a live acquisition.
 There was nothing to report in the category of external devices.